Efimish/tor/README.md

 # Tor container

-Tor with bridges alpine image, 76mb in size.
+Tor with bridges alpine image, 76mb in size

-1. Add bridges to `torrc` file
+Available at `ghcr.io/efimish/tor`

-2. `podman compose up -d`
+Don't forget to add bridges to `torrc`